On the Birational Geometry of Schubert Varieties: IH-Small Resolutions

 \centerline{ \xygraph{ !{<0cm,0cm>;<1cm,0cm>:<0cm,1cm>::} !{(0,-1) }*{\circ}="1" !{(1,-1) }*{\circ}="2" !{(0.5,-1.5) }*{\circ}="3" !{(1.5,-1.5) }*{\circ}="4" !{(1,-2) }*{\circ}="5" !{(1.5,-2.5) }*{\circ}="6" !{(0,-3) }*{\circ}="a" !{(0.5,-3) }*{\circ}="b" !{(1,-3) }*{\circ}="c" !{(1.5,-3) }*{\circ}="d" !{(0.5,-1.2) }*{\scriptstyle{h_1}}="h1" !{(1.5,-1.2) }*{\scriptstyle{h_2}}="h2" !{(2.5,-1.5) }*{\circ}="1'" !{(3.5,-1.5) }*{\circ}="2'" !{(4.5,-1.5) }*{\circ}="3'" !{(3,-2) }*{\circ}="4'" !{(4,-2) }*{\circ}="5'" !{(3.5,-2.5) }*{\circ}="6'" !{(2.5,-3) }*{\circ}="a'" !{(3,-3) }*{\circ}="b'" !{(3.5,-3) }*{\circ}="c'" !{(4,-3) }*{\circ}="d'" !{(4.5,-3) }*{\circ}="e'" !{(3,-1.7) }*{\scriptstyle{h_3}}="h3" !{(4,-1.7) }*{\scriptstyle{h_4}}="h4" !{(7,0) }*{\circ}="1''" !{(5.5,-0.5) }*{\circ}="2''" !{(6.5,-0.5) }*{\circ}="3''" !{(6,-1) }*{\circ}="4''" !{(6.5,-1) }*{\circ}="5''" !{(6.5,-1.5) }*{\circ}="6''" !{(7,-2) }*{\circ}="7''" !{(7.5,-2.5) }*{\circ}="8''" !{(5.5,-3) }*{\circ}="a''" !{(6,-3) }*{\circ}="b''" !{(6.5,-3) }*{\circ}="c''" !{(7,-3) }*{\circ}="d''" !{(7.5,-3) }*{\circ}="e''" !{(6.5,-3.5) }*{\circ}="f''" !{(6,-0.7) }*{\scriptstyle{h_5}}="h5" !{(7.5,-2.2) }*{\scriptstyle{h_6}}="h6" "a"-"b" "b"-"c" "c"-@{=}|{<}"d" "1"-"3" "2"-"3" "2"-"4" "3"-"5" "4"-"5" "5"-"6" "a'"-"b'" "b'"-"c'" "c'"-"d'" "d'"-"e'" "1'"-"4'" "2'"-"4'" "2'"-"5'" "3'"-"5'" "4'"-"6'" "5'"-"6'" "a''"-"b''" "b''"-"c''" "c''"-"d''" "c''"-"f''" "d''"-"e''" "1''"-"3''" "1''"-"6''" "2''"-"4''" "3''"-"4''" "3''"-"5''" "4''"-"6''" "5''"-"6''" "6''"-"7''" "7''"-"8''" }} \end{ex}

 Recall the definition of the height $h(i)$ of a vertex $i$ of the quiver $Q_w$ as the largest integer $n$ such that there is a path consisting of $n-1$ arrows from $i$ to the unique maximal vertex in $Q_w$.
 An ordering of the peaks $(p_1, \ldots, p_{s+1})$ is called \textbf{neat} if $h(p_i) \leq h(p_{i+1})$ for all $i \in [1,s]$.
-We should point out that this definition is slightly different to the ones given by Perrin in \cite{Per07} and by Zelivinsky in \cite{Zel83}.
-They define a few more neat orderings that lead to the same intermediate varieties.
-This is based on the fact that different orderings might yield the same decomposition of the quiver.
-We can now show the following theorem.
+We should point out that this definition is slightly more restrictive than the one given by Perrin in \cite{Per07} and by Zelevinsky in \cite{Zel83}.
+However, it is not difficult to see that up to commutation in the resulting generalized decompositions, every neat ordering of Perrin can be modified to be of the above form.
+In particular, the actual intermediate varieties are not affected.
+Perrin needed the slightly more complicated definition for notational reasons in his proofs.
+We prefer this much easier definition for our purposes.

-\begin{thm} Let $X(w)$ be a (co)minuscule Schubert variety over an algebraically closed field $k$.
+\begin{cor} Let $X(w)$ be a (co)minuscule Schubert variety over an algebraically closed field $k$.
 Then the IH-small resolutions of $X(w)$ are exactly given by the morphisms $\widehat{\pi}: \widehat{X}(\widehat{w}) \to X(w)$, where $\widehat{w}$ is obtained from a neat ordering of the peaks and $\widehat{X}(\widehat{w})$ is smooth. \begin{proof} The fact that all resolutions coming from such an ordering are IH-small can be proven as in \cite{SV94} and in \cite{Per07}.
 We will not repeat the proof.
 Every IH-small morphism is a $\mathbb{Q}$-factorialization.
 By Theorem \ref{qfact} we are left to show that the other smooth varieties $\widehat{X}(\widehat{w})$ do not yield an IH-small resolution.
-This is done in an explicit construction in the proof of Proposition 7.2 of \cite{Per07}. \end{proof} \end{thm}
+This is done in an explicit construction in the proof of Proposition 7.2 of \cite{Per07}. \end{proof} \end{cor}

 \begin{ex} In our standard examples the first decomposition yields a non smooth variety.
 The second decomposition corresponds to an IH-small resolution.
 The third decomposition corresponds to a smooth variety, but the decomposition is not neat.